 Japan is one of the best prepared countries in the world for a major earthquake, says Dr. Chris Goldfinger, an Oregon State University professor who teaches in the College of Earth, Ocean and Atmospheric Sciences.
 Oregon, on the other hand, is “hanging by our fingernails in preparedness,” said Goldfinger.
-That is because of the many non-reindz3_3544forced masonary buildings in our part of the country, he claims.
+That is because of the many non-reinforced masonary buildings in our part of the country, he claims.

 Goldfinger shared his expertise with the Greater Corvallis Rotary Club about earthquakes in the Cascadia Subduction Zone, which includes much of the west coast, including the Pacific Northwest.